gabrielpacheco23/haki/README.md

 # Haki ⚓

-**Haki** is a fast, embeddable, and modern Lisp dialect written entirely in Rust.
+**Haki** is a fast, embeddable, and lightweight Lisp dialect written entirely in Rust.

 Inspired by Peter Norvig's elegant `lis.py` tutorial, Haki started as a simple "toy project" to explore compiler design and Virtual Machines, and has since evolved into a robust engine.
 It marries the elegant minimalism of Scheme with the pragmatic, data-driven features of modern scripting languages like Clojure and JavaScript.
 It is designed to be a powerful general-purpose scripting language and a lightweight embedded rules engine.